mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ### Installing git
 Git can be installed [here](https://git-scm.com/downloads).
 In this lab we will be cloning a repository from GitHub, you do not need a GitHub account in order to do this.
 If you do however want to start using GitHub as well, check out [this introduction to git and GitHub](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

-You can verify that the git installation worked running the below command in your terminal.
+You can verify that the git installation worked by running the below command in your terminal.

     # Check git installation
     $ git --version